Growing Romanesco Broccoli | How to Grow Roman Cauliflower

 Fertilizer

-Add compost to the soil before sowing to improve the drainage and nutrient content.
-Also, side-dress with aged manure during the time of planting.
+Add compost to the soil before transplanting to improve the drainage and nutrient content.
+Also, side-dress with aged manure during the mid-growth.

 Using a balanced liquid fertilizer, diluted to 1/2 of its strength, once in 2-3 weeks will be good enough as well.